jcraane/personal-blog-hugo/content/post/2021-01-05-android_chromecast_images.md

 subtitle:   "Android: example of how to cast images using the Chromecast SDK"
 author: Jamie Craane
 date: 2021-01-05
-description: "This post provides some example of using regular expressions with IntelliJ find and replace function."
+description: "This post show how to add basic support for casting images to a cast enabled receiver."
 image: "/img/cast-background.jpg"
 published: true
 showtoc: false